QueenCityCodeFactory/CakeMailSlurp/README.md

 ],
 ```

 Your existing code should still work if switching from MailTransport or SmtpTransport.
-This was built for transnational system emails.
+This was built for transactional system emails.